 By Anthony Caruso III | Publisher

 NASCAR has announced that they will not penalize the Joe Gibbs Racing No. 20 team for standing down on Sunday.
-Driver Erik Jones also was not penalized.
+Driver Erik Jones was also not penalized.

 Jones finished 12th in the second-to-last race of the season.
 Hamlin finished one slot ahead of Jones for the 11th spot.